ENCOT Microfinance Ltd is an indigenous rural community development micro-credit and

 ENCOT Microfinance Ltd started as an academic research project with an objective of investigating the impact of microfinance on agriculture in Masindi.
 The research evolved into a fully fledged community development organization meant to improve access to appropriate credit and entrepreneurship development services among the marginalized rural communities in the region.

 What we do...

 ENCOT as a Microfinance and Enterprise Development Institution is fully registered as a Company limited by shares.
 In light of its engagement in credit activities, ENCOT is also fully licensed to lend under lenders act (CAP 273.).
-The organization has been engaged in microcredit and enterprise development activities since inception and intends to grow its loan portfolio to at least UGX 12 Billions within the next 5 years.
+The organization has been engaged in microcredit and enterprise development activities since inception and intends to grow its loan portfolio to become competatively placed as a leading MFI in the region.

 Both services offered are highly needed in Uganda.
 There are several financial service providers in Uganda, however, all of them do not provide specialized services to the lowest incomes category of the communities in the country, focusing on mid-western and now central region of Uganda, most especially farming communities.

 To provide financial and enterprise development services to the low income earning people of Uganda so that they can create their own jobs, increase their household incomes and improve their livelihoods